EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 #### How to Switch Dolphin to the Development Branch

 1. In Desktop Mode, open Konsole or a terminal of your choice
-2. Type the following and press enter:
+2. Type each bullet point line one at a time and press enter after each line:
+    * `flatpak remote-delete flathub-beta`
     * `flatpak remote-add --if-not-exists flathub-beta https://flathub.org/beta-repo/flathub-beta.flatpakrepo --user`
-3. Type the following and press enter:
     * `flatpak install flathub-beta org.DolphinEmu.dolphin-emu --user -y`
-4. The development version of Dolphin has now been installed.
+3. The development version of Dolphin has now been installed.
 To switch to the development branch as the primary version of Dolphin, type the following and press enter:
     * `flatpak make-current org.DolphinEmu.dolphin-emu beta --user`

 To switch back to the "Stable" build ("Releases" on the Dolphin website), type the following and press enter: